urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

   When we create a String variable and assign a value to it, the JVM searches the pool for a String of equal value
-    If found, the Java compiler will simply return a reference to its memory address, without allocating additional memory If not found, it will be added to the pool (interned) and its reference will be returned
+    If found, the Java compiler will simply return a reference to its memory address, without allocating additional memory If not found, it will be added to the pool (interned) and its reference will be returned String.intern() method will create a new copy of the String content and store it in the String pool

 Strings
   \u escape can be used to represent unicode characters, for example \u2665 represents a ♥